pivotal-cf/docs-pks/pod-security-policy.hbs.md

 ##<a id='psp-enable'></a> Enabling Pod Security Policies in TKGI

-Enabling PSPs is done during configuration of Tanzu Kubernetes Grid Integrated Edition in the Plan section of the tile configuration.
+Enabling PSPs is done during configuration of {{  vars.product }} in the Plan section of the tile configuration.
 Refer to the TKGI tile configuration documentation for your IaaS for details.
 <p class="note"><strong>Note:</strong>
-To use PodSecurityPolicy features, you must use Ops Manager v2.10.17 or later.
+To use PodSecurityPolicy features, you must use {{ vars.platform_name }} v2.10.17 or later.
 </p>

   <img src="images/psp-enable.png" alt="Enabling Pod Security Policy" width="225">